2026 Wild Story Retreats and Workshops

 • Field tellings of several world myths around world-weaving; exploring our place within them

-• Somatic / sensory-based immersions on the land
+• Earth workings: Body / sensory-based immersions on the land

 • Group sharings of our experiences, stories and insights in circle and small groups